 What is it?

-One of the hidden gems on Planet Car, the Superb lives up to its absurdly self-assured name in every respect.
+A real hidden gem, the Superb lives up to its absurdly self-assured name in every respect.
 See a bloke driving one of these and know that he is at ease with himself in a car devoid of badge politics, basking in the quiet comfort, quality and limousine levels of space that only Skoda can offer at this price.
-It is massive, however, and therefore one to be wary of if the last clean reverse park you did was during your test.
-But all that size means a lot more space.
+Skoda facelifted it last year with a cleaner nose, up to 20 per cent cleaner engines and a clean-up of trim lines.
+Inevitably, it’s dubbed more Superb.
+Is it?